euler-xyz/liquidation-bot-v2/README.md

 forge script contracts/DeployLiquidator.sol --rpc-url $RPC_URL --broadcast --ffi -vvv --slow
 ```

-To run the basic test script & broadcast to the configured RPC, run the below commmand:
+To run the basic test script & broadcast to the configured RPC, modify the [LiquidationSetupWithVaultCreated.sol test](test/LiquidationSetupWithVaultCreated.sol) with the correct contract addresses and uncomment the various steps of setting up a position, then run the below commmand:

 ```bash
 forge script test/LiquidationSetupWithVaultCreated.sol --rpc-url $RPC_URL --broadcast --ffi -vvv --slow --evm-version shanghai
 ```

+This test is intended to create a position on an existing vault.
+To test a liquitation, you can either wait for price fluctuations to happen or manually change the LTV of the vault using the create.euler.finance UI if it is a governed vault that you control.